madanimoutaa/ros2_documentation/source/Installation/Rolling/macOS-Install-Binary.rst

 System requirements
 -------------------

-We support macOS Mojave (10.14).
+We currently support macOS Mojave (10.14).
+The Rolling Ridley distribution will change target platforms from time to time as new platforms become available.
+Most people will want to use a stable ROS distribution.

-.. _Foxy_osx-install-binary-installling-prerequisites:
+.. _Rolling_osx-install-binary-installling-prerequisites:

 Installing prerequisites
 ------------------------